arangodb/docs/oasis/cloud-migration-tool.md

 ```bash
 arangosync-migration start
 ```

-An optional `--check-only` option can be provided.
-When specified, you can check if your local cluster and target deployment are compatible and if the migration can start.
-No data is sent to Oasis.

-Before the actual migration starts, the `start` command also runs some pre-checks.
+The `start` command runs some pre-checks.
 Among other things, it measures the disk space which is occupied by your ArangoDB cluster.
 If you are using the same data volume for ArangoDB servers and other data as well, the measurements can be incorrect.
 Provide the `--source.ignore-metrics` option to overcome this.

+You also have the option of doing a `--check-only` without starting the actual migration.
+If specified, this checks if your local cluster and target deployment are compatible without sending any data to Oasis.

 Once the migration starts, the local cluster enters into monitoring mode and the synchronization status is displayed in real-time.
 If you don't want to see the